It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

 - Creation, Man and the Messiah: Implied and exaggerated with the spirits Abiriel and Ohebiel, who ensouls Adam and Eve, thus giving the entire human race a share of an older heritage.
 Abiriel is "alien" after the normal fashion: His original self was born and bred on another planet (Obviously Mars).
 When he ensouls Adam, and getting a new body for his spiritual self, Ohebiel laments that humanity is doomed unless she intervenes, and then ensouls Eve.
 Ohebiel is not far from invoking the trope directly.

 - In Doctor Who, as much as the Doctor thinks that Humans Are Special, humanity (and reality itself for that matter) would have perished without his intervention long ago.
 Lampshaded in "Turn Left" when the world starts to decay and even reality itself ceases to exist without the Doctor's intervention.
+Though in this case it's a mutually-beneficial/symbiotic relationship, the whole For Want of a Nail alternate timeline was spun off not because of the Doctor's death, but rather his death and the subsequent consequences were the result of one human woman not being there to help him.

 - The Aegis (Gary Seven's alien overlords) in Star Trek routinely protect civilizations from destroying themselves.
 Fridge Logic issues arise, as they are only ever seen in one episode, in which they operate in the past (20th century).